-In contrast to the Poston (2009;2013) results, which were with movements performed as fast as possible, there were no differences associated with age in the general structure of reaching movements such as in smoothness or skewness.
+In contrast to the Poston et al. (2009, 2013) results, which were with movements performed as fast as possible, there were no differences associated with age in the general structure of reaching movements such as in smoothness or proportion time to peak velocity.
 EMG activation was also similar between the two age groups, except that timing of triceps activation that was affected more by target height in the older group.